-Prices range depending on the capacity, efficiency and quality of a unit.
+Prices range depending on the capacity (output in BTUs), efficiency (SEER, HSPF & EER ratings) and build quality of a unit.

-Mini splits that have a high SEER rating (16-21) will cost more upfront, but can help you save more on monthly energy bills.
-Energy star advises homeowners to get a system that has at least a 13 SEER rating, especially if you live areas, such as Florida or Texas.
+Mini splits that have a high SEER rating (22 – 33) will cost more upfront, but can help you save more on monthly energy bills.
+Energy star advises homeowners to get a system that has at least a 13 SEER rating (common for central air conditioners), especially if you live areas, such as Florida, Texas, California, etc.

 Another factor that can increase the price of your mini split is the BTU output.
 The higher the BTU the more expensive the unit will be.
 Essentially, BTUs measure how much cool air a unit can put out in one hour.
 How much BTUs you will need depends on the size of the room, number of doors and windows, insulation, amount of sunlight that enters the room, etc. Its best to have a professional assess the appropriate size of your mini split.

-Popular mini split brands are Mitsubishi (Number 1), Daikin and LG.
+Popular mini split brands are Mitsubishi & Fujitsu (Number 1), Daikin and LG.

 While there are units that cost as little as $700-800, its best to get one that offers better quality, usability and will last longer without breaking.
 Decent quality mini split models cost $1,100-1,500 (single zone that includes one air handler).

 Labor costs to install a ductless air conditioner range from $600-1,200 for a single zone unit depending on the complexity of the work involved, accessibility, etc.

 Second floor installations cost 10-15% more because they take more time, and also require more refrigerant lines, wiring and conduit.